 Free running rudder and steering

-A few years ago, Sykes changed the steering lines from stainless steel to Spectra cord.
-This change was made due to the issue many customers faced with corrosion of the wire and / or outer cables in saltwater conditions, not to mention the fraying of the cables.
+A few years ago, Sykes changed the steering lines in our coxless boats from Stainless Steel to Spectra cord to avoid corrosion of the wire and / or outer cables in saltwater conditions, not to mention the fraying of the cables.

 We have had overwhelming positive feedback on this change and it's also reflected in the amount of conversion kits we have sold.
-There are a few things that need to be highlighted in the conversion process.
-All new parts supplied such as the small cable guides are made from Delrin which do not corrode or wear the Spectra cable.
-All stainless and aluminium existing fittings need to be converted to prevent cord fraying.
+However, there are a few things that need to be highlighted in the conversion process:

 Free Turning Rudder